GideonBrimleaf/alpcasToDo/README.md

 ### 1. Adding Additional Files

 Heroku reads from a special `Procfile` to run your application which should be in the root of your project.
-This file should contain the command to execute the alpas jar file:
+This file should contain the command to create an empty .env file in production (which is required for the app to run) and execute the project's jar file:

 >*Procfile*
 >
->```web:    java -jar ./myApp.jar```
+>```web:  touch .env && java -jar ./myApp.jar```

 Additionally, you need a `system.properties` file which will specify for Heroku the Java Runtime Environment (JRE) that is required to run the project: